aristanetworks/purescript-backend-optimizer/docs/why-and-how-of-inline-directives.md

   b
 ```

+The conclusion is dependent on what `f` is:

+- If we do NOT know what `f` will do with `a` (e.g. if `f` was some FFI function), then we cannot know whether the record is immediately "eliminated" by an implicit case statement. `f` may need the entire record, and that possibility forces us to call the record structure necessary.
+- If we do know what `f` will do with `a` (e.g. if `f = _.bar`), then this is still an example of a primitive "constructor" followed by immediate primitive "eliminiator".

-**To summarize, a data producer followed immediately by a data consumer indicates a place where an unneeded intermediate data structure exists and can be removed.**
+**To summarize, a data "constructor" followed immediately by a data "eliminator" indicates a place where an unneeded intermediate data structure exists and can be removed.**

 ### Removing Unneeded Data Structures